Wednesday, January 29, 2014

 The return of Lemieux from missing the previous season shifted the Penguins offense into a higher gear in 1995-96, with Francis racking up 92 assists to tie Lemieux for the league lead and a career high 119 points for fourth overall in the NHL scoring race despite coming in third on his own team!
 His efforts were recognized with his fourth NHL All-Star appearance.

-His final two seasons with Pittsburgh saw Francis once again named team captain following the retirement of Lemieux as he would score 90 and then 87 points as he wrapped up 8 seasons with the Penguins by registering his 1,000th career assist as well as his second Lady Byng Trophy.
+His final two seasons with Pittsburgh saw Francis once again named team captain following the retirement of Lemieux as he would score 90 points in 1996-97 season and then 87 points in 1997-98, which included Francis scoring the 1,400th point of his career on this date in 1998 in a 4-2 win over the Boston Bruins (just the 11th player in NHL history to reach 1,400 points) as he wrapped up 8 seasons with the Penguins by being named the recipient of his second Lady Byng Trophy in 1998.

 For the 1998-99 season, Francis signed as a free agent with the Carolina Hurricanes, who were the original Hartford Whalers franchise, now relocated to North Carolina.
 Naturally, his offensive production took a hit moving away from the prolific Penguins, and his 52 points were a career low up to that point, but his 50 point streak remained in effect, now at 18 seasons and counting.
 Francis was also installed as captain of the Hurricanes immediately upon his arrival.

 Anyone who thought Francis career was in decline was sorely mistaken, as he rebounded with 73 points to lead the club in scoring.
-During the 2000-01 season, Francis scored a goal on this date, his 38th birthday, to become just the second player in NHL history to score 50 points for an amazing twenty straight seasons, the other being the legendary Gordie Howe.
+During the 2000-01 season, Francis registered three assists on this date to become just the 5th player in NHL history to score 1,600 career points in a 5-2 win over the Tampa Bay Lightning.
 Francis would finish the season with a total of 65 points.

 The 2001-02 season saw Francis score 77 points thanks to his third consecutive season with exactly 50 assists.
-He also joined the exclusive ranks of 500 goal scorers, just the 29th player to reach that plateau.
+He also joined the exclusive ranks of 500 goal scorers, just the 29th player to reach that plateau, as well as becoming only the second player in NHL history to score 50 points 21 times in a career with an assist in a 2-2 tie against the Buffalo Sabres, again on this date in 2002.
 The Hurricanes would go on the best playoff run of the franchise's time in the NHL, reaching the Stanley Cup Finals for the first time thanks in part to Francis' team leading 16 playoff points in 23 games.

 Francis with the Prince of Wales Trophy as Eastern Conference champions